The Mondo Esoterica Guide to:

 Don Sharp

 Born in Tasmania (Australia) 1922, and active in Australian theatre, he moved to England after the second world war.
-Alongside some screen and stageplay writing, he had a few minor acting roles, including the gritty war-time movie, The Cruel Sea (1953) and a starring role on the BBC radio serial, Journey into Space (1953).
-He got his first chance to direct with the self-penned children's adventure film The Stolen Airliner (1955) and went on to shoot another family film, The Adventures of Hal V (1958), and the rock and roll musical The Golden Disc (1958).
-Moving into television work at the turn of the decade, he shot episodes of Herbert Lom's psychiatary drama The Human Jungle, and the popular crime series Ghost Squad.
+Alongside some screen and stageplay writing, he had a few minor acting roles, including a part in the gritty war-time movie, The Cruel Sea (1953) and a starring role on the BBC radio serial, Journey into Space (1953).
+He got his first chance to direct with the self-penned children's adventure film The Stolen Airliner (1955) and went on to shoot another family film, The Adventures of Hal V (1958) and the trend setting rock and roll musical The Golden Disc (1958).
+Moving into television work at the turn of the decade, he shot episodes of Herbert Lom's psychiatary drama The Human Jungle and the popular crime series Ghost Squad.

 His biggest break came in 1963 when he was approached by producer Tony Hinds who worked for the British Hammer Films company.
 After their big gothic horror sucesses in the late 1950s and early '60s, the studio had fallen on hard times after the poor performances of their big budgeted and elaborate Curse of the Werewolf (1961) and Phantom of the Opera (1962).
-After taking several months off filming, Hammer had regained their footing with a few low budget thrillers, and now wanted to reassert themselves as masters of the gothic horror with Kiss of the Vampire (1963), but with their most experienced horror director, Terence Fisher, taking a break from the studio, they looked to Don Sharp to helm the production.
-Having never shot, or even watched a horror movie, he was quickly educated in the Hammer style with several days of screenings from the studio's archives, and as a result made several changes to the final shooting script, adding the dramatic opening cemetary sequence.
-The film was a sucess and Sharp was soon signed up by the American producer Robert Lippert to shoot the low budget horror Witchcraft (1964), starring Lon Chaney Jr.
+After taking several months off filming, Hammer had regained their footing with a few low budget thrillers, and now wanted to reassert themselves as masters of the gothic horror with Kiss of the Vampire (1963), but with their most experienced horror director, Terence Fisher, taking a break from the studio (he had taken a lot of the blame for the commerical failure of the earlier films), they looked to Don Sharp to helm the production.
+Having never shot, or even watched a horror movie, he was quickly educated in the Hammer style with several days of screenings from the studio's archives and as a result made several changes to the final shooting script, looking to make a more subtle horror picture, he also ensured a cast of theatrically trained actors in the lead roles.
+The film was a sucess and Sharp was soon signed up by the American producer Robert Lippert to shoot the low budget horror Witchcraft (1964) starring Lon Chaney Jr.

 DVD Reviews: Films directed by Don Sharp